randomseed-io/smangler/doc/trimming.md

 ## Trimming once with preservation

-To make certain operations easy there is [`trim-both-once-with-orig`][api-trim-both-once-with-orig] function that returns a sequence of 1 or 2 elements, the first being always an original string and the second being its trimmed version.
+To make certain operations easy there is [`trim-both-once-with-orig`][api-trim-both-once-with-orig] function which returns a sequence of 1 or 2 elements, the first being always the original string with the latter being its trimmed version.
 If there is nothing to trim, only one element will be present in the resulting sequence:

 ```clojure